 National Geographic Photographer

-Santa Fe-based photographer Ralph Lee Hopkins is founder and director of the Expedition Photography program for the Lindblad-National Geographic alliance.
+National Geographic photographer Ralph Lee Hopkins is the founder and director of the Expedition Photography program for the Lindblad-National Geographic alliance.
 For more than 20 years he has lead expeditions from the Arctic to Antarctica and points in between.